seanorourke7/taped/README.md

     <img src="static/media/productmodel.png">
 </details>

-Future Feature models are visible in the ERD for Reviews and Discount Codes.
-These will be incorporated into the next version of LucaTaped.
-At the moment they are beyond the MVP.

 ### Defensive Design

 LucaTaped was developed to ensure a reliable user experience.
 It's intention was to cause no frustrations for the users and to ensure they return to make further purchases.